nschonni/healthvault-docs/healthvault/concepts/connectivity/web-connectivity.md

 <span class="command">https:// <span class="parameter">applicationActionURL</span>?target=AppAuthSuccess&wctoken= <span class="parameter">auth\_token</span>&instanceId=1</span>

 You can choose either Get or Post for receiving the auth token, using the optional **trm** parameter of the AUTH target (default is Get).
-Once you have the auth token, call the HealthVault [WebApplicationUtilities<span class="languageSpecificText" xmlns="http://www.w3.org/1999/xhtml"><span class="cs">.</span><span class="vb">.</span><span class="cpp">::</span><span class="nu">.</span><span class="fs">.</span></span>GetPersonInfo](https://msdn.microsoft.com/en-us/library/microsoft.health.web.webapplicationutilities.getpersoninfo.aspx) method and pass back the auth token to get the [PersonInfo](https://msdn.microsoft.com/en-us/library/microsoft.health.personinfo.aspx) object, which will contain the PersonID and their RecordIDs that are authorized to the application.
+Once you have the auth token, call the HealthVault [WebApplicationUtilities.GetPersonInfo](https://msdn.microsoft.com/en-us/library/microsoft.health.web.webapplicationutilities.getpersoninfo.aspx) method and pass back the auth token to get the [PersonInfo](https://msdn.microsoft.com/en-us/library/microsoft.health.personinfo.aspx) object, which will contain the PersonID and their RecordIDs that are authorized to the application.

 The following diagram depicts the auth process.